AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-user-groups.md

    - **[!UICONTROL Product Profiles]**: If you want to grant product access to the current or future members in the user group, click the drop-down arrow to select a Product Profile from the list, or enter the Product Profile name and select it from the drop-down list that displays.
 If you want to add a product profile that hasn't already been created, you must first do that using the [Product Profiles](https://helpx.adobe.com/enterprise/using/global-admin-edit-organizations.html#profiles) tab.
    - **[!UICONTROL Admins]**: Click the drop-down arrow to select an admin from the list, or enter the admin's email address and select it from the drop-down list that displays.
 If you want to add a new admin that hasn't already been created, you must first create that admin using the [Admins](#share-user-groups) tab.

    The product profiles you specify are assigned to the User Group, and the admins you specify become the user group admins for the group.
-The user group admins can use the [!DNL Adobe Admin Console] for the relevant organization to manage the group.
+The user group admins can use the Adobe Admin Console for the relevant organization to manage the group.

 4. Select **[!UICONTROL Save]**.